Srinidhi-Gujjari/abcd-agentic-ai-training-vnr-SrinidhiGujjari/googleSheets_langChain/README.md

    - It will display a URL in the terminal, like:

          Running on local URL:  http://127.0.0.1:7860
-   - Open this URL in your browser to access the Dynamic Google Sheets Assistant.
+   - Open this URL in your browser to access the Google Sheets Assistant.

 ### Real-Time Use Cases